Rapidan Service Authority

 In Greene County, the Rapidan Service Authority funded construction of a water system to serve the Ruckersville and Stanardsville areas.
 The authority was also responsible for sewer service in the Town of Stanardsville and the surrounding area, plus the commercial area of Route 29 in Ruckersville.
 The Rapidan Service Authority's water treatment plant on the Rapidan River provided drinking water for the Route 29 corridor near Ruckersville, plus the Route 33 corridor between Ruckersville and Stanardsville.

 Greene County began planning construction of a new reservoir in 2000 with Project 2000 Comprehensive Water Supply Plan, anticipating groundwater could not supply the future population as the county became a bedroom community north of Charlottesville.
 After a major drought in 2002, the General Assembly mandated in 2005 that jurisdictions prepare 50-year water supply plans.
-Based on the regional water supply study, Greene County adopted the White Run impoundment project and construction of a new 3.5 MGD (million gallons per day) water treatment plant as the preferred alternative.
-Total cost was estimated at $35 million.
+Based on the regional water supply study, in 2008 Greene County adopted the White Run impoundment project and construction of a new 3.5 MGD (million gallons per day) water treatment plant as the preferred alternative.
+Total cost was estimated then at $35 million.

 Pumping would be seasonal, because during the summer the supply in the Rapidan River is limited.
 The existing Rapidan Service Authority water treatment plant had priority.
 Based on a safe yield analysis completed in 1985, it was already authorized to withdraw up to 1.15MGD:2